 Science of Alpha Cephei

-Science of Alpha Cephei.
-Alderamin is a white star; it’s considered a Class A star, which is now evolving off of the main sequence into a subgiant.
+Alderamin, 49 light-years away, is a white star that is twice the mass of the sun and about 17 times its luminosity.
+It is considered a Class A star, which is now evolving off the main sequence into a subgiant.
 It’s thought that this star is now on its way to becoming a red giant as its internal supply of hydrogen fuel runs low.

 The spin may also be related to the star’s activity.
 [Our] sun is magnetically active in broad part because its outer third is churning up and down in huge convective currents, the movement helping to generate a magnetic field.
 Such outer zones are supposed to disappear in class A stars like Alderamin.
 Yet Alderamin emits about the same amount of X-ray radiation as does the sun and has other features that together suggest considerable magnetic activity.
 No one really knows why.
 Such anomalies, of course, drive the science.
 Understanding Alderamin will someday help us understand our own star, on which we depend for life.

-Alpha Cephei in the history of astronomy.
 Alpha Cephei has been a pole star in the past, that is, a star close to the sky’s north pole.
-The last time was in 18,000 BC.
+The last time was in 18,000 BCE.
 It will again be a pole star some 5,500 years from now.
-What kind of world will Earth be then?
-No matter.
-The heavens will pursue their long cycles, and Alpha Cephei will lie some three degrees from the sky’s north pole around the year 7500 CE.
-That means it won’t be as good a pole star as our present-day Polaris, which will be 0.4525 degrees from the north celestial pole in on March 24, 2100.
+No matter what is going on then on Earth, the heavens will pursue their long and predictable cycles.
+And Alpha Cephei will lie some 3 degrees from the sky’s north pole around the year 7500 CE.
+That means it won’t be as good a pole star as our present-day Polaris, which will be 0.4525 degrees from the north celestial pole on March 24, 2100.
 But it’ll be pretty good.